Blockception/VSCode-Bedrock-Development-Extension/documentation/project/MCAttributes.md

 # Mcattributes

 This file stores any of the settings/attribtues related to the project.
-If none attributes are specified, the plugin will fall back onto plugin settings
+If none attributes are specified, the plugin will fall back onto plugin settings.

 **Example**